 Will bribery and fraud converge?
 Comparative corruption in higher education in Russia and the USA

-This study analyses the issue of comparative corruption in the national higher education sectors in the United States and the Russian Federation.
-In both nations, higher education is a major part of public policy and constitutes a significant part of the public sector.
-Corruption in higher education, and the way it is addressed in the legislation, court cases, and reflected in the media, appears to be consistent with trajectory and pace of reforms that take place in the higher education industry in the US and the RF.
-The reduction of governmentally funded places in the RF and the growing significance of private educational loans in the US lead to an increase in corruption in the area of access to higher education.
-The continuing massification of higher education with increasing enrollment rates in these two countries, as well as the emergence of the for-profit sector, necessitate more control and coordination on the part of the government, educational institutions, and the public.
-Growing public concerns over the quality of educational services lead to an increase in reporting bribery, fraud, cheating, plagiarism, diploma mills, breach of contract, and other forms of misconduct.
-A better understanding of corruption in the national higher education is needed in order to design effective anti-corruption strategies.
+This study analyses the issue of comparative corruption in the national higher education sectors in the United States of America (USA) and the Russian Federation (RF).
+Corruption in higher education, as well as the way it is addressed in legislation and court cases and reflected in the media, appears to be consistent with the trajectory and pace of reforms that take place in the USA and the RF.
+The continuing massification of higher education, with increasing enrolment rates in both countries, as well as the emergence of the for-profit sector, necessitate more control and coordination on the part of the governments, educational institutions and the public.
+The two systems of higher education slowly and independently converge.
+In both systems, professional hierarchies based on meritocracy clash with managerialism based on the thriving for-profit principle.
+As a result, forms of corruption in higher education may become more similar.